Esfandiarshiran/Django-Digital-Contract/README.md

 # Django-Digital-Contract <br />
-## DocuSign for Django(JWT Authentication method)<br />
+## DocuSign for Django(JWT Authentication method) <br />

 This package was developed to utilize "e-contract/signatures" directly within a Django web application.
-To be exact, I am demonstrating DocuSign integration with Django for embedded signing.<br />
+To be exact, I am demonstrating DocuSign <br /> integration with Django for embedded signing.<br />

 ## Project status